Arrive in Queenstown, New Zealand’s adventure capital. Collect your rental car from the airport and make your way to your Queenstown accommodation.

 Stay 2 nights in Wanaka.

-Relax in Wanaka, exploring attractions such as Puzzling World, the National Toy and Transport Museum, the Warbirds and Wheels Museum, Have a Shot, Rippon Vineyard and Tasting Room, and Cinema Paradiso.
+Relax in Wanaka, exploring attractions such as Puzzling World, the National Toy and Transport Museum, the Warbirds and Wheels Museum, Crossfire, Rippon Vineyard and Tasting Room, and Cinema Paradiso.

 Driving time Wanaka to Queenstown 68 km / 42 miles, 1 hour

-Drive over the Crown Range, New Zealand’s highest State Highway, and admire the fantastic views along the way before arriving back in the stunning alpine resort of Queenstown.
+Drive over the Crown Range, one of New Zealand’s highest alpine roads, and admire the fantastic views along the way before arriving back in the stunning alpine resort of Queenstown.
 Relax and explore Queenstown in the afternoon and celebrate a fantastic holiday!

 Stay 1 night in Queenstown.